 • Twenty-seven peer-reviewed publications in journals with an impact factor >4

 Funding Applications and Awards Summary

 • € 2.4 million as Principal Investigator or Co-Principal Investigator

 Conference Presentations Summary

-• Twenty two Invited talks and Key Note Presentations
+• Twenty five Invited talks and Key Note presentations

 • Two personal awards for conference presentations namely

 • North American Primary Care Research Group (NAPCRG) Distinguished Paper Award

 • James McCormick Research Award (Best Oral Presentation AUDGPI Scientific Meeting)